 If a charity is not sure, it can simply disclose this fact.
 It is, however, best practice to undertake a proper assessment as it prompts the charity to consider their accounting policies to ensure the charity is preparing financial statements that give a true and fair view.

-This depends on the nature of the grant.
-Most commonly it may be accounted for under the revenue standard AASB 15 Revenue from Contracts with Customers or under AASB 1058 Income of Not-for-Profit Entities.
+Accounting for government grants depends on the nature of the grant.
+Most commonly, they may be accounted for under the revenue standard AASB 15 Revenue from Contracts with Customers or under AASB 1058 Income of Not-for-Profit Entities.

 To be accounted for under AASB 15, the grant should be enforceable and have sufficiently specific performance obligations.
 Accounting under AASB 15 would result in revenue being recognised when the performance obligations are satisfied.

 Otherwise, a government grant shall be recognised as income immediately under AASB 1058 after recognising any related amounts (such as, but not limited to, a financial liability or provision), except when the grant is to enable a charity to acquire or construct a recognisable non-financial asset – for example, a grant to construct a building.